Automation (Terminal). A full or partial substitution of terminal operations through the use of automated equipment and processes.

 Corridor (freight): A linear orientation of freight flows supported by an accumulation of transport infrastructures and activities servicing these flows.

-Cruise: At least one night on board on a seagoing vessel having a capacity of at least 100 passengers.
+Cruise: At least one night on board a seagoing vessel having a capacity of at least 100 passengers.
 Transportation (the cruise ship) is the core element of the experience instead of a simple conveyance.

 Digitization: The application of new technologies, including sensors, artificial intelligence, cloud computing, and predictive analytics allowing or assisting in changing the way that ports operate.